EderColoma/EderColoma/README.md

 <br>:heavy_check_mark: Tax bookkeeping software used by several towns in Brazil.
 <br>:heavy_check_mark: Air traffic control service charging software for Venezuela.

-In my spare time I like playing video games (:video_game:), listening to metal (:guitar:), watching movies and series (:tv:) and playing tennis (:tennis:).
-I also competitively play Krosmaster (a boardgame :game_die:).
+In my spare time I like playing video games (:video_game:), listening to metal (:guitar:), watching movies and series (:tv:) and practicing wing chun.

 <!--
 **EderColoma/EderColoma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.